 Birth of the first man to be stumped for 99 in a Test.
 Only two men have ever been dismissed thus, and unlike John Wright, Maqsood Ahmed never went on to make a Test hundred.
 Against India in Lahore in 1954-55, when Maqsood was stumped off Fergie Gupte one short of his first century, one fan listening on the radio had a heart attack and died.
 Maqsood, "Merry Max", himself suffered from a bronchial condition for a long time and died in Rawalpindi in 1999.

 Prosper Utseya, born today, found himself in the Zimbabwe side at the age of 19 when the rebel players withdrew in 2004.
-Two years later, in 2006, he took over the captaincy from Terry Duffin.
-An economical offspinner, though not always incisive, Utseya had a successful tour of West Indies in 2006.
+Two years later he took over the captaincy from Terry Duffin.
+An economical offspinner, though not always incisive, Utseya had a successful tour of West Indies that year.
 He scored his maiden half-century in his 86th ODI - against Kenya in Nairobi - and his second a day later against the same side.
 In August 2014, Utseya became the second Zimbabwe bowler, after Eddo Brandes, to take a one-day hat-trick - in his 5 for 36 against South Africa in Harare, but Zimbabwe lost the match.
 In October that year Utseya's bowling action was found to be illegal.
 Two months later he was cleared to bowl slow and medium-paced deliveries but not his offbreak.
-After the 2015 World Cup, he claimed in a letter to Zimbabwe Cricket, that he was a victim of "racism" due to his non-selection in the playing XI.
+After the 2015 World Cup, he claimed in a letter to Zimbabwe Cricket, that he was a victim of racism due to his not being selected in the playing XI.

 Despite a first-class bowling average of only 16, Australia's Edwin Evans, who was born today, played only six Tests, in which he took seven wickets at 47.
 It wasn't for want of accuracy: Evans could land the ball almost wherever he wanted to, and away from the game he had a reputation of being a kangaroo shooter of a very high professional standard.
 He died in Walgett in 1921.